dhocker/athomeled/README.md

 defines the color-list named value as a list of 7 color 3-tuples.

+A named eval statement that evaluates to an integer or float can be used anywhere a named define statement can be used.
+The following two statements are functionally equivalent.

+    define value1 42.0
+    eval value1 42.0

 ### Import
 The import statement includes another file into the script file.
 This works like a C/C++ include or a Python import statement.
 The content of the imported file is inserted into the script in line.
 There is no duplicate import